AndersonHsieh0330/WMMA_WhereMyMoneyAt_AndroidApp/README.md

 # WMMA_WhereMyMoneyAt_AndroidApp
-This is a full stack application I built that allows you to keep track of your expenses!
+This is a full-stack application I built that allows you to keep track of your expenses!
-WhereMyMoneyAt is a CRUD application and this repository is is the front end Android part of this project.
+WhereMyMoneyAt is a CRUD application and this repository is the front-end Android part of this project.
 I used Retrofit to fetch data from [WMMA_RESTAPI](https://github.com/AndersonHsieh0330/WMMA_WhereMyMoneyAt_RestAPI), Manipulating data in the remote PostgreSQL database.
 On top of fetching data through HTTP requests, I also used SQlite(with the help of Room) for local cache so you can access data offline.
-However, Editing, Creating and Deleting Data offline is not supported.
+However, Editing, Creating, and Deleting Data offline is not supported.

-**Note: The [WMMA_RESTAPI](https://github.com/AndersonHsieh0330/WMMA_WhereMyMoneyAt_RestAPI) is published on Heroku, but Heroku puts web application to sleep after if the app idles for too long.
-Thus the first HTTP request to might be significantly slower than usual.
-Try sending another request or wait for a little longer if this issue come up.**
+**Note: The [WMMA_RESTAPI](https://github.com/AndersonHsieh0330/WMMA_WhereMyMoneyAt_RestAPI) is published on Heroku, but Heroku puts the API to sleep after a certain amount of idle time.
+Thus the first HTTP request might take longer than usual.
+Please wait for a little longer or send another GET request to wake up the server, if the respond time appears to be slow.**

 ## WMMA supports:
 - Create, Read, Update, Delete Transaction data

 ## Some new things I’ve learned: